wickedcodeninja/CCO-Diagrams/README.md

 `| use I`

-Here `I` is any identifier that was previously introduced in a let block.
-If `I` is not in scope then an out-of-scope error message will be given.
+Here `I` is any identifier that was previously introduced in a `let` block.
+If `d` is any specific identifier which is out-of-scope, an error message will be given.
 When `d` is in scope, then for all intends and purposes, every occurence of the statement `use d` is given the exact same semantics as the diagram referenced to by `d`.
 Specifically, the statement `use d` has the same type, name and capabilities as the diagram referenced to by `d`.
 The output of the type checker replaces (inlines) all occurences of any `use` statement with the corresponding diagram which it refers to, thus eleminating any sharing from the original diagram.
-The diagram to Picture converter currently relies on this behavior and does not directly support converting any diagrams still containing any `use` statements.
+The Diagram-To-Picture converter currently relies on this behavior and does not directly support converting any diagrams still containing any `use` statements.

 ## Type Signatures